jml/undistract-me/README.md

 Install this, and then you'll get a notification when any command finishes that took longer than ten seconds to finish.

+## Installation

+### From the branch

+    $ bzr checkout --lightweight lp:undistract-me
+    $ . undistract-me/long-running.bash
+    $ notify_when_long_running_commands_finish_install

+### From a PPA

+    $ sudo add-apt-repository ppa:undistract-me-packagers/daily
+    $ sudo apt-get install undistract-me

+Then run a login shell: start a whole new Gnome Terminal, run `bash --login` or log out then log in again.

 ## Configuration